February 17, 2015 1 Comment

-We just published a Temkin Group report, Employee Engagement Benchmark Study, 2014.
-This is the third year that we’ve published the benchmark of U.S. employees.
-(Take a look at our Employee Engagement Resource Page).
+We just published a Temkin Group report, Employee Engagement Benchmark Study, 2015, which is our annual analysis of U.S. employees.
+Here’s the executive summary:

-- Companies that have significantly better financial performance than their peers have more than 1.5 times the percentage of highly or moderately engaged compared with companies with financial performance that lags their competitors.
+- Seventy-seven percent of employees in companies that have significantly better financial performance than their peers are highly or moderately engaged, compared with only 49% of employees in companies with lagging financial performance.